devsic/KW_UCC/README.md

 # KW_UCC
-using raspberry pi and detection environment sensor
+using raspberry pi and detecting environment sensor